fuzzylogicxx/fuzzylogic/posts/how-to-manage-javascript-dependencies.md

 A common example might be to add [axios](https://www.npmjs.com/package/axios) or [node-fetch](https://www.npmjs.com/package/node-fetch) to your project to provide a means of making API calls when working in a [Node.js](https://nodejs.org/en/) context.

 We can use a _package manager_ such as yarn or npm to install packages.
 When our package manager installs a package it lists it as a project _dependency_ which is to say that the project depends upon its presence to function properly.
-Anyone attempting to run the project should first install its dependencies.
-And the project owner is responsible for _managing_ its dependencies over time by updating packages to get security updates and stay on the upgrade path, and removing installed packages when they are no longer necessary.
+It then follows that we advise anyone who wants to run the application to first install its dependencies.
+And the project owner (you and your team) is responsible for _managing_ its dependencies over time by:

+- updating packages when they release security patches;
+- maintaining compatibility by staying on package upgrade paths; and
+- removing installed packages when they are no longer necessary for your project.

 While it’s important to keep your dependencies updated, in a recent survey by Sonatype [52% of developers said they find dependency management painful](https://www.sonatype.com/resources/white-paper-state-of-the-software-supply-chain-2019).
 And I have to agree that it’s not something I generally relish.
 However over the years I’ve gotten used to the process and found some things that work for me, which I’ll note here.